-I am married to a man who has been a Type 1 diabetic for over 30 years.
-He also has sleep apnea, spinal stenosis, neuropathy, gastroparesis, and retinopathy.
-He has had triple bypass surgery and a kidney transplant (I was the living donor).
-Because of his high and low blood sugars, mood swings are a constant concern.
-Some days, I just want some semblance of "normal" in my life!
+Modified on 2/13/18: I was married to man who was a Type 1 diabetic for over 30 years.
+He also had sleep apnea, spinal stenosis, neuropathy, gastroparesis, and retinopathy.
+He had triple bypass surgery and a kidney transplant (I was the living donor).
+Because of his high and low blood sugars, mood swings were a constant concern.
+Although I tried very hard to stay, we lost each other along the way.
+Leaving was a very tough decision for me, but staying was even more difficult.

 Saturday, February 18, 2012